fdemmer/django-ace/README.rst

 v2.0.0
 ------

+- Update Ace editor to version v1.10.1 and use minified build
 - General cleanup and modernization of code
 - Update example with widget in ``TabularInline``
 - Python >= 3.6 is required